 Mycoplasma genitalium belongs to the Mollicutes class, which are different from other bacteria because they don't have a cell wall

-Mycoplasma genitalium is the tiniest bacteria of this kind and is notoriously difficult to cultivate and study in the laboratory, which is partly why there's so much we don't know about it.
+Mycoplasma genitalium is the tiniest bacteria of this kind and is notoriously difficult to cultivate and study in the laboratory, partly why there's so much we don't know about it.

-M. genitalium was first identified in the early 1980s but mostly went unnoticed until 2015, when a study in the Journal of Epidemiology linked it to sexual activity.
+Mycoplasma genitalium was first identified in the early 1980s but mostly went unnoticed until 2015 when a study in the Journal of Epidemiology linked it to sexual activity.
 It’s the only Mycoplasma species recognized by the Centers for Disease Control and Prevention (CDC) as an STI.

 Mycoplasma genitalium can live in your reproductive tract — including your vagina, uterus, fallopian tubes, and urethra — without causing any problems.
 However, if the bacteria begin to multiply and take over, they can cause an infection.